The Changing Usage-Based Insurance (UBI) Landscape in North America

 Business Foundation – an acceptance of a telematics-based auto insurance business model, and support amongst the executive team for a mass adoption amongst their policyholders.
 This is a game-changing business decision, and the foundation must be strong.

 Devices and Deployment – with so many telematics devices to choose from, and different deployment models, there is no one-size fits all.
 Small-medium sized insurers often require a more hands-on approach, so a commitment to walk them through every step of the process must be demonstrated.
 Larger companies require a low-maintenance approach – they want the device solution to be scalable and require no down-time for their customers.
-We’ve found success with our plug and play model, and the serviceness and responsiveness of our employees has been award-winning throughout the industry.
-Because this technology is so new, companies want to partner with people they can trust and rely on throughout all stages of their deployment.
+We’ve found success with our data source agnostic device model, meaning it works with a wide variety of sensors for data collection - from smartphones and OBD devices to self-powered devices and hardwired boxes, it collects and processes data to support your connected car and telematics-based programs.
+Along with the serviceness and responsiveness of our employees has been award-winning throughout the industry, companies want to partner with people they can trust and rely on throughout all stages of their deployment.

 Data – this is a business driver, as the data must be accurate and reliable.
 Access to online dashboards, service-up time and data integrity should be proven and validated.
 Also, security is a major issue here – end-to-end the ecosystem must be solid.